 The long and short positions in different commodity indices will largely offset one another and provide the Investment Manager the ability to adjust the individual commodity and commodity sector weights, as well as the individual commodity curve positioning, in accordance with the Sub-Fund's investment strategy.
 The long and short positions will result in creating leverage on a sum of notionals basis, but on a net basis the Sub-Fund will continue to have a positive exposure to commodity markets and will not be highly leveraged to the market.
-The expected level of leverage determined on the sum of notionals basis would likely average 560% and is not expected to exceed 590%.
-A degree of leverage on a sum of notionals basis can be attributed to transactions related to the hedged classes of the Sub-Fund.
+The expected level of leverage determined on the sum of notionals basis which is linked to financial derivative instruments used for investment purposes would likely average 540% and is not expected to exceed 590%.
+Leverage on a sum of notionals basis which is attributed to financial derivative transactions used for Sub-Fund's share class hedging purposes shall not exceed 100% on average.
 The Sub-Fund will report global exposure on a relative VaR basis.
 The relative VaR limit will be 30% more than the VaR of the reference benchmark of the Sub-Fund.

 The Sub-Fund is expected to invest the majority (minimum 60%) of its net assets in investment-grade fixed income securities with maturities less than two years.
-The fixed income securities are denominated in freely convertible currencies and are issued or guaranteed by government, public, private and public-private borrowers, and where investment-grade fixed income securities are those defined as carrying a credit rating that is better than or equal to BBB-

-(Standard & Poor's, Fitch) or Baa3 (Moody's), whereby the minimum available rating is considered.
+The fixed income securities are denominated in freely convertible currencies and are issued or guaranteed by government, public, private and public-private borrowers, and where investment-grade fixed income securities are those defined as carrying a credit rating that is better than or equal to BBB-(Standard & Poor's, Fitch) or Baa3 (Moody's), whereby the minimum available rating is considered.